 Generally, there are three funding avenues available:

-- Purchase ETH and NCT on cryptocurrency exchanges and transfer them to the production wallet represented by your microengine's production keyfile.
+- Purchase ETH and NCT on a cryptocurrency exchange and transfer them to the address corresponding to your participant's wallet.
 Methods to purchase & transfer cryptocurrencies are outside the scope of this document.

-- Subscribe to PolySwarm Direct - an upcoming service with configurable auto-refills that ensure your engine is funded.
+- Subscribe to PolySwarm Direct - an upcoming service with configurable auto-refills that ensure your participant is funded.
 This service is in development, stay tuned!

 - Initial partners have received a NCT seedling in their production wallet per our published distribution schedule.